Starfish-develop/Starfish/README.md

 Right now we are setting the last order to have logc0 = 0.0

 * If a function requires a parameter and it's not in the parameter list, it looks up the default value.

-* There should be a way to output all of the parameters into one global chain (thinned), but respecting the covariance between parameters and hyperparameters, if there are any.

 * Introduce PSF width as a parameter that we can sample in.
 This would be a *correction* to the Gaussian pre-convoved grid, which is done at something smaller that we would ever go to, for example 6.0 km/s for TRES.